NikoHD203/mmlpi/README.md

 Supported OSes: Gentoo, Raspbian (or any Debian based OS.)
 Both arm32 and arm64 are supported.

-Gentoo: The install script will show many errors (most of them can be ignored), and will take significantly longer to install.
+Gentoo: The install script will show errors (most of them can be ignored), and will take significantly longer to install.

 #### Manual Installation: